scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 Sound synchronization is lost in Curse of Monkey Island videos
 --------------------------------------------------------------

-This is a port bug which is very noticeable in VGA mode.
-It can probably be fixed with a faster blitting routine or a faster device.
+Use a faster device :-(

 --------------------
 -- Full Throttle  --
 --------------------

 I'm experiencing random crashes ...